A champion for New Hampshire women and families

 An experienced leader fighting to expand economic opportunity

 Annie’s top priority is fighting to expand economic opportunity for all hardworking Granite State families and to help create good paying jobs.
 She has fought for legislation to help small businesses create jobs, hosted job fairs in New Hampshire, and her first bill in Congress aimed to cut taxes for New Hampshire employers who provide job training for students.
 She champions policies that defend working families’ economic security, including paid family and medical leave, raising the minimum wage, and increasing access to affordable, quality childcare.
 She is a strong advocate for college affordability, and prior to serving in Congress she helped create a program that makes it easier for New Hampshire families to save for their children’s education.
 “Keeping higher education within the reach of every young person who is willing to work hard is not just important for students, it’s important for our entire economy,” she has said.
-A champion for expanding access to health care, Granite Staters can count on Annie to fiercely defend the progress we’ve worked so hard to make.
+A champion for expanding access to health care, Annie fights fiercely to defend the progress we’ve worked so hard to make.
 She is fighting back against Republicans’ reckless attempts to dismantle the Affordable Care Act.
 Annie is a longtime pro-choice champion.
 “I will continue to fight for women's health services at the federal level,” she has said, “and I urge my colleagues not to let such extremist, partisan games interfere with ensuring women across the country can access the health services they need and deserve.”
-As a member of the House Veterans’ Affairs Committee, Annie works to ensure our veterans have access to the resources and support they need.
+As a member of the House Veterans’ Affairs Committee, Annie worked to ensure our veterans have access to the resources and support they need.
 She helped pass a package of legislation, including her own bill, to help eliminate the claims backlog for VA benefits, and her efforts to strengthen VA whistleblower protections have been signed into law.
-Annie has examined current pain management practices within the Veterans’ Administration and its connection to the ongoing opioid epidemic in New Hampshire and across the country, and she serves as founder and co-chair of the Bipartisan Task Force to Combat the Heroin Epidemic.
+Annie has examined current pain management practices within the Veterans’ Administration and its connection to the ongoing opioid epidemic in New Hampshire and across the country, and she served as founder and co-chair of the Bipartisan Task Force to Combat the Heroin Epidemic.